arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 ### Next Steps

-- What about controlling your house or office and making it "smart"?
+- What about controlling your house or office and making it domotic?
 - Do you have a sensor network that needs to be connected to the Internet to visualize sensor information?

 You can use a [Portenta X8](https://store.arduino.cc/products/portenta-x8) board and the IoT-Quartet tutorial for developing this and more projects.